kushaldas/safepdf/README.md

 $ safepdf -c file.pdf
 ```

-The above command will generate a new PDF called `file-safe.pdf`.
+The above command will generate a new PDF called `file-final.pdf`.
 The tool
 requires ImageMagick to be installed on the system.

 #### License: GPLv3+